Azel4231/zmk-keyboards-azel/README.md

 ## Notes on building

-Instructions on how to setup and use devcontainer with IntelliJ.
+Instructions on how to set up and use a devcontainer with IntelliJ.
+This guide is adapted from zmk's own documentation on https://zmk.dev/docs/development/local-toolchain/setup/container.

 Why a dev-container?
 * A container-based build allows building firmware on a local machine without installing the whole ZMK/Zephyr toolchain (incl. python etc).
 The toolchain is instead installed inside the container.
 It's very similar to what the Github actions do.